leo-mcgill/Group93/README.md

 $ python scripts/init_db.py

 ### IMPORTANT
-Add sample_movies to db so that you can select and upload data about them
+Add sample_movies to db so that you can select and upload data about them:
 $ python scripts/add_sample_movies.py

 **5:** run the app: